 1 – Viewing the property and signing the lease

 Remember the old joke about taking everything but the kitchen sink?
 Well, as we all know in Germany, properties are rented unfurnished.
-That means literally 4 walls and nothing else, no lights, no closets and sometimes not even a kitchen!
+That means literally 4 walls and nothing else, no lights, no closets, and sometimes not even a kitchen!
 Here are some more things you can expect when renting an apartment in Germany.

-Thankfully that’s changing, and it’s now quite common for kitchens to be included.
+Thankfully that’s changing, and it’s now quite common for kitchens to be included… but not always.

 But there is another issue you should be aware of, painting.
 The general rule of thumb is that an apartment has to be returned in the condition you rented it (I wrote a checklist for moving out too).
 This often means having to paint the place upon moving out.
 Since no one really wants to spend the money and effort painting a place you’re moving out of, I highly recommend enquiring about painting the apartment when you first move in.
 But if you do need to paint, you might just want to consider hiring someone.